Signifi cant events in the development of the Company’s business

 1854 : Foundation of Rue Impériale de Lyon, a limited company (société anonyme), which was responsible for the opening of Rue de la République, which was called Rue Impériale at the time;

-ANF, initially called "Ateliers de Construction du Nord de la France", was founded in 1882.
+ANF Immobilier, which was originally known as “Ateliers de Construction du Nord de la France”, and then became ANF, then ANF Immobilier, was founded in 1882.